Stochastic Thermodynamics of Non-reciprocally Interacting Particles and Fields: Microscopic Description

-The environment supports the thermodynamic cost for the change in the microscopic Boltzmann weight.
-Compared to \cref{eq:microscopic_transition_rate}, we have modified \cref{eq:microscopic_local_detailed_balance_final} by introducing a non-conservative external driving force $f_{\gamma \gamma'}^{ch}$ and $\vec{f}_{i}^{sp}$ “along the transition,” which correspond to chemical and self-propulsion driving.
-The thermodynamic cost of such external driving is supported by an externally coupled reservoir of enzymatic particles (for the reactive transition) or colloidal particles (for the diffusive transitions), respectively. {Since an external coupling to a reservoir is a property of a transition, $f_{\gamma\gamma'}^{ch}$ and $\vec{f}_{i}^{sp}$ are introduced in \cref{eq:microscopic_local_detailed_balance_final}.
+{ Since, an external coupling to a reservoir is a property of a transition, $f_{\gamma\gamma'}^{ch}$ and $\vec{f}_{i}^{sp}$ are introduced in \cref{eq:microscopic_local_detailed_balance_final}.
 Nevertheless, they could have been introduced directly in \cref{eq:microscopic_transition_rate}, using exponential tilts $e^{f_{\gamma\gamma'}^{ch}/2}$ and $e^{-f_{\gamma\gamma'}^{ch}/2}$ for the forward and backward reactive transitions (or $e^{\vec{\mathcal{D}} \cdot \vec{f}_{i}^{sp} / 2}$ and $e^{-\vec{\mathcal{D}} \cdot \vec{f}_{i}^{sp} / 2}$ for the forward and backward diffusive transitions).
-Note that the non-reciprocal non-conservative forces $f_i^{nr}$ act in the state space, whereas enzymatic or self-propulsion non-conservative driving is associated with transitions between states and lies in the transition space.
-This fundamental physical distinction between two is clear: non-reciprocity requires the minimal notion of \textit{two states} to define a dissipative current, whereas driven discrete-state processes require \textit{three states and three transitions} \cite{schnakenberg_1976}.}
+Note that the non-reciprocal non-conservative forces $f_i^{nr}$ act in the state space, whereas chemical or self-propulsion non-conservative driving is associated with transitions between states and lies in the transition space.
+This fundamental physical distinction between the two is clear: non-reciprocity requires the minimal notion of \textit{two states} to define a dissipative current, whereas driven discrete-state processes require \textit{three states and three transitions} \cite{schnakenberg_1976}.}